Controlled Substance Utilization, Review and Evaluation System (CURES) and Controlled Substance Prescriptions

 The Department of Consumer Affairs and the Department of Justice have announced that CURES 1.0 will be decommissioned on Sunday, March 5, 2017.
 Thereafter, only CURES 2.0 will be available to users employing a secure internet browser such as Microsoft Internet Explorer, version 11.0 or higher, Mozilla Firefox, Google Chrome, or Apple Safari.

 Please click here to go to the State of California Department of Justice CURES 2.0 website for more information: https://oag.ca.gov/cures

 CURES is California's prescription drug monitoring program (California Health & Safety Code 11165)

 Note: Effective July 1, 2016, all California-licensed pharmacists and all California-licensed prescribers with DEA numbers must be registered to access CURES.
-To register, please visit https://pmp.doj.ca.gov/pmpreg/.
+Please visit the Department of Justice website to register.